 Over the past seven years, more than 32,000 professionals worldwide have taken part, making it the largest and longest-running research of its kind.

-The report identified four metrics to classify teams as elite, high, medium or low performers based on their software delivery: deployment frequency, lead time for changes, mean-time-to-restore, and change fail rate.
+The report identified four metrics to classify teams as elite, high, medium or low performers based on their software delivery:

 They identify four key metrics of high performance delivery, which can be considered in terms of two core objectives: Throughput and stability – How fast reliable code can be developed.

 These are measured through i) lead time of code changes (time from code commit to release in production) and deployment frequency, and ii) time to restore a service after an incident and change failure rate.

 Elite performers have control over their environment such that only 0-15% of their new changes cause failures, versus 16-30% for the others.

 They also deploy new releases much more frequently and can do so in less than an hour.
 The metrics we described above provide the measurement and management framework needed to improve along with these scales and mature from Low to Elite performance levels.

 High Performance Practices